 Apprenticeship Standards Sports Coach (L4)

-This level 4 apprenticeship standard is typically designed as an 18-month programme (this does not include EPA period) and is for apprentices who wish to gain the skills, knowledge and behavioural competences required to work in a high-performance, community and school environment role.
+This Level 4 apprenticeship standard is typically designed as an 18-month programme (this does not include EPA period) and is for apprentices interested in the sport and physical activity sector and wish to gain the skills, knowledge and behavioural competences required to work in a high-performance, community and school environment role.

 The broad purpose of the Sport Coach occupation is to use extensive technical and tactical sports knowledge and skills to design and deliver coaching programmes that engage, motivate and evolve participants’ skills and performance.